SteveBaranko/SteveBaranko/README.md

 - 👋 Hi, I’m @SteveBaranko
-- 👀 I’m a CS grad from the University of Notre Dame
+- 👀 I’m a CS grad from the University of Notre Dame: Currently open to new opportunities
 - 📫 steven.baranko@gmail.com

 <!---